 Dropbox, for example, offers a free basic account with 2GB of storage.
 If you need more storage, you can upgrade to a paid plan.

-This provides new users with the ability to try out a service and then as they find more value in it, they can upgrade to a paid account.
+This provides new users with the ability to try out a service, and as they find more value in it, they can upgrade to a paid account.
 Freemium pricing is typically found in software service-based businesses due to the low marginal costs of providing additional service to customers.

 Every business needs to have a pricing strategy to remain competitive and profitable.
 But how do you create a pricing strategy?
 It's not as difficult as it might seem.
-Here are 5 steps you need to follow.
+Here are five steps to follow.

 1. Determine Your Pricing Objectives